Davsan88/guidesAndNotes/aws_practitioner.md

 ### Gartner Magic Quadrant for Cloud

-The Gartner Magic Quadrant for Cloud Infrastructure and Platform Services (CIPS) evaluates cloud providers based on their completeness of vision and ability to execute.
+The Gartner Magic Quadrant (MQ) for Cloud Infrastructure and Platform Services (CIPS) evaluates cloud providers based on their completeness of vision and ability to execute.
 AWS consistently ranks as a leader in this quadrant, highlighting its strong market presence and comprehensive service offerings.

 ### Common Cloud Services